Liberal Democrat

 Tuesday, February 4, 2014

-Crooks and Liars: Opinion: Richard Eskow: The Populist Moment
+Crooks & Liars: Richard Eskow: The Populist Moment

 It is hard to describe America from an ideological standpoint as a whole.
 Because we are such a huge and vast country and then you throw in all of our political diversity.
 We are a country by American standards that goes from Communists, Marxists Socialists, Democratic Socialists and Social Democrats on the Far-Left, to Neo-Confederates and Christian Theocrats on the Far-Right.
 With Liberals on the Center-Left and Conservatives on the Center-Right.
 But with also Progressives on the Center-Left and Conservative Libertarians on the Center-Right. so we have a lot of political diversity in this country.